 Brine Flies emerge during mid-summer and cover the shorelines.
 These non-biting flies are harmless and move out of the way when approached.
 They are a vital food source for birds.

 Oolitic Sand: The unique sand found around Great Salt Lake is a product of the high mineral content of the water.
 Calcium carbonate collects concentrically around a nucleus and forms small, round sand particles.

 Road and Mountain Biking: Most non-motorized trails are open to mountain biking.
 A variety of trails provide opportunities for mountain bikers of all abilities.
 Road bikes are allowed on all paved roads of the park.
 Road bikers should use caution, as there are no designated bike lanes and shoulders are small or non-existent.
 The Davis County Causeway is a great place for road bikes and has a large designated bike lane.

 Swimming in the Lake: Swimming or floating in the lake is allowed.
 The best place to experience the lake’s highly saline waters is Bridger Bay Beach.
 Restrooms and showers are available.

-What’s That Smell?: Great Salt Lake supports several types of bacteria whose byproduct is rotten-egg-smelling hydrogen sulfide.
-As bacteria work to decompose organic matter, hydrogen sulfide is expelled and we are assaulted with that unpleasant smell.
-The worst of the smell is while crossing the Davis County Causeway.
-Once you reach the island, the smell goes away.
+What’s That Smell?
+Great Salt Lake supports several types of bacteria whose byproduct is rotten-egg-smelling hydrogen sulfide.
+As bacteria work to decompose organic matter, hydrogen sulfide is expelled and emits an unpleasant smell.
+The worst of it is along the Davis County Causeway.
+Once you reach the island, the smell disappears.

 Wildlife, especially bison, may be dangerous.
 Do not approach bison for any reason.